Rohit3Pandey/Rohit3Pandey/README.md

 ## Projects
 <img align="right" src="https://raw.githubusercontent.com/Rohit3Pandey/Images/main/github-projects.webp" width="300" height="300" />

-1. **AWS-based CI/CD Pipeline**
-   Designed and implemented an end-to-end CI/CD pipeline using AWS services, Jenkins, and Terraform to automate the deployment of a web application.
+1. **Highly Available Web Application Deployment on AWS** Designed fault-tolerant web applications on AWS using Launch Templates, Auto Scaling, Application Load Balancer (ALB), and Amazon RDS MySQL, achieving 99.99% uptime and scalable architecture.

+2. **S3 Object Mover**
+   Engineered a serverless AWS Lambda function to automate object migration between S3 buckets, enhancing data management efficiency and ensuring seamless transfer.

+3. **GitOps with Argo CD**
+   Spearheaded GitOps practices using Argo CD for continuous deployment and management of Flask-based monitoring applications in Kubernetes environments, improving deployment efficiency and reliability.

+4. **Jira Ticket Creator API**
+   Developed a Flask-based API endpoint for programmatically creating Jira tickets, streamlining project management workflows and enhancing team collaboration.

-2. **Containerized Application with Kubernetes** Developed a containerized application and deployed it on a Kubernetes cluster, leveraging tools like Docker and Argo CD for orchestration and continuous deployment.
+5. **Containerized Application with Kubernetes** Developed a containerized application and deployed it on a Kubernetes cluster, leveraging tools like Docker and Argo CD for orchestration and continuous deployment.

-3. **Infrastructure as Code with Terraform**
+6. **Infrastructure as Code with Terraform**
    Created reusable Terraform configurations to provision and manage cloud resources, such as VPCs, EC2 instances, and databases, in a scalable and reproducible manner.

 ## Contact